Italy, Spain yields dip to new record lows as cash glut eyed

 "The environment favours carry trades," he said, referring to trades where banks use cheap central bank money to invest in peripheral euro zone bonds that still offer relatively higher yields than those in core debt, despite a two-year rally.

-Spanish and Italian 10-year yields fell 3 basis points to 2.46 percent and 2.64 percent respectively while equivalent Irish yields were also down a similar amount at a record low of 2.17 percent.
+Spanish and Italian 10-year yields slipped 1.5 basis points to 2.49 percent and 2.65 percent respectively while equivalent Irish yields were 2.5 bps down at an all-time low of 2.18 percent.

 Given the glut of coupon and debt repayments, Italy's auction of up to 7 billion euros of five- and 10-year fixed-rated bonds and five-year floating-rate notes linked to euro zone inflation due on Wednesday is expected to draw solid demand.

-Against the falling trend in yields across most of the market, Portuguese 10-year yields edged up 3 bps to 3.62 percent as shares in the country's Banco Espirito Santo came under renewed selling pressure.

-A newspaper report said BES, the country's biggest bank, was likely to post a huge first half loss that could wipe out its capital buffer and force a new capital increase.
+Portuguese 10-year yields rose 3 bps to 3.62 percent , pausing for breath after a sharp rally on Monday to one-month lows after Moody's upgraded the country's credit rating and dismissed concerns that troubles at its largest bank could spread.

-Portugal's central bank said late on Monday that if BES'S loss is larger than its existing cushion of 2.1 billion euros, a capital increase will be used to guarantee adequate solvency levels.
+Monday's rally paused as investors digested comments by Portugal's central bank late on Monday that if Banco Espirito Santo posts a loss larger than its existing cushion of 2.1 billion euros, a capital increase will be used to guarantee adequate solvency levels.

-The news braked Monday's sharp rally in Portuguese bonds after Moody's upgraded the country's credit rating and dismissed concerns that troubles at BES could spread.
-Market participants said that much of the anxiety over the impact on government finances was overdone, cautioning that holiday-thin markets were also exaggerating price moves.
+Market participants said that much of the anxiety over the impact on government finances was overdone.

-"The degree of hand wringing over the ESI/ESFG credit situation, in Portugal, seems excessive, if for no other reason than the sums involved are sub-critical for Portugal," Credit Agricole strategists said in a note.
+"The degree of handwringing over the ESI/ESFG credit situation, in Portugal, seems excessive, if for no other reason that the sums involved are sub-critical for Portugal," Credit Agricole strategists said in a note.

 "Summer has brought some periphery pressure in recent years but, on the whole, that dynamic has proved to be a buying opportunity."
-(Editing by Mark Heinrich/Ruth Pitchford)
+(Editing by Mark Heinrich)

+* Intend to use net proceeds from offering for general partnership purposes

 * Chrysalis Ventures II, L.P. reports 21.7 percent stake in Connecture Inc as of March 10, 2017 - SEC filing Source: (http://bit.ly/2mIWQQI) Further company coverage: